 Social activities are not recognised as authorised purposes because they give a personal rather than community benefit.
-For example, a group of friends or acquaintances going on an annual ski trip cannot claim the trip is an authorised purpose just because there is an element of sport in an otherwise social activity.
-In contrast a genuine ski club that members of the public can join and that offers coaching and development programmes would be more likely to be an authorised purpose.
+For example, a group of friends or acquaintances going on an annual ski trip are not eligible to apply.

 Sometimes an activity is presented as a sporting activity, but its real nature is entertainment, social, personal gain or commercial.

 The Department of Internal Affairs considers a bona fide sport to be one where the activity, club or organisation: